JRdeLange/Cells_are_NEAT/README.md

 # General idea

 Several for-fun experiments using NeuroEvolution of Augmenting Topologies (https://ieeexplore.ieee.org/abstract/document/6790655).
+This technique makes use of random brain networks for the to-be-trained agents, and through an evolutionary algorithm works towards more and more effective agents.

 Attempt 1 (in the _\_gradient\_cells_ folder) tried to get small cells to move around and follow a gradient, which did not work properly